 warmed and is stable.
 Planting into black mulch or black landscape fabric

+can help warm soil.
 Spacing: 15-18” apart in rows that are 24-36" apart.
 Growth needs:Peppers need high amounts of phosphorus and calcium to

 adequate size.
 Picking the first fruit as soon as possible will encourage

 better yields and production for the rest of the season.
 Storage:Peppers store best at 45° F in a cooler at 95% humidity.